Mississippi Weed Laws

-On February 2, 2022, the bill was signed into law.
+On February 2, 2022, the Senate bill was signed into law.
 MDOR is currently collaborating with the Mississippi Department of Health (MDOH) on the application process’ design and implementation.
 The ABC Permit Department will begin taking license applications no later than July 1, 2022, and will grant dispensary licenses to qualifying applicants within 30 days of receiving the completed application, which must include all relevant information and documentation.
-Counties and/or municipalities have 90 days to start voting to opt out of the program.
+Counties and/or municipalities have 90 days to start voting to opt-out of the program.

 Types of Mississippi Cannabis Establishment Licenses